 On 28 January 2017, Reynolds filed a motion in Florida court seeking permission to file a claim there that ITG Brands had not used its "reasonable best efforts" as required by the Asset Purchase Agreement to join the Florida settlement.
 On 17 February 2017, ITG Brands filed a complaint against Reynolds in Delaware Chancery Court contending that court had exclusive jurisdiction over disputes under the Asset Purchase Agreement and seeking a declaration that it had used "reasonable best efforts".
 On 1 March 2017, the Delaware court issued an order forbidding Reynolds from prosecuting a "reasonable best efforts" claim affirmatively in the Florida action.
 On 17 May 2017, the Delaware court denied Reynolds' motion to stay the Delaware proceeding.
 On 6 December 2017, the Delaware court denied a motion by ITG Brands for judgment on the pleadings, rejecting the argument that as a matter of law the duty of reasonable best efforts ceased due to the closing and stating that whether reasonable best efforts had occurred and when such duty terminated was a fact question for future determination.
 On 28 September 2018, Reynolds filed an amended complaint adding allegations regarding the Minnesota litigation.
 On 29 October 2018, ITG Brands answered that amended complaint.
-On 4 January 2019, Reynolds filed a motion seeking an order that ITG Brands must indemnify it for settlement payments it is required to pay to Florida or other states on the purchased brands.
-ITG Brands' response is due on 1 March 2019.
-No hearing has been set.
-Future proceedings in Delaware may address whether ITG Brands has exercised reasonable best efforts to join the Florida, Texas, and Minnesota settlements and whether ITG Brands is required to indemnify Reynolds for amounts Reynolds may be required to pay with respect to the transferred brands under those settlements.
+On 4 January 2019, Reynolds filed a motion seeking an order that ITG Brands must indemnify it for settlement payments it is required to pay to Florida or other states on the acquired brands and that one of the conditions to ITG Brands' obligation to use reasonable best efforts to reach agreement on settlements did not apply to Florida.
+The Court found a fact issue on the indemnity question and determined that one of the conditions precedent to ITG Brands joining the settlements did not apply in Florida.
+ITG Brands sought to appeal that portion of the ruling early rather than waiting for the end of the case.
+As both the trial court and Supreme Court denied the motion for an immediate appeal, any appeal on the merits must wait for the end of the case.
+Future proceedings in Delaware may address whether ITG Brands has exercised reasonable best efforts to join the Florida, Texas, and Minnesota settlements and whether ITG Brands is required to indemnify Reynolds for amounts Reynolds may be required to pay with respect to the acquired brands under those settlements.

-In March 2017 and March 2018, the states that are parties to the MSA and Philip Morris USA disputed the MSA calculations performed by PricewaterhouseCoopers LLP as Independent Auditor to the MSA (the "MSA Auditor") insofar as they reduced ITG Brands' payments by a "PSS Reduction".
-In both years, the MSA Auditor rejected the dispute and found that ITG Brands was entitled to the PSS Reduction under the MSA's language.
+In March 2017, March 2018, March 2019 and March 2020, the states that are parties to the MSA and Philip Morris USA disputed the MSA calculations performed by PricewaterhouseCoopers LLP as independent auditor to the MSA (the "MSA Auditor") insofar as they reduced ITG Brands' payments by a "PSS Reduction".
+In all four years, the MSA Auditor rejected the dispute and found that ITG Brands was entitled to the PSS Reduction under the MSA's language.
 The PSS Reduction currently results in a reduction of approximately US\$65 million in ITG Brands' MSA payments.
 In April 2018, Philip Morris USA placed approximately US\$3 million in the MSA's "disputed payments account", citing this dispute.
 It is possible that Philip Morris USA or the MSA states will seek to submit this dispute to arbitration in the future under the MSA's arbitration clause.